 7. Train vines as needed

-If you are growing viney-type zucs, you will need to train them to grow up a trellis or support cage.
+If you’re growing viney-type zucs, you will need to train them to grow up a trellis or support cage.

 Summer squash vines produce tendrils similar to pea vines that help them climb vertically.
 Unfortunately, these tendrils are not usually strong enough to hold the weight of the vine, especially once it starts bearing fruit.

-For this reason, you will have to do most of the legwork to train and support your zuc if you want it to grow vertically.
+For this reason, you’ll have to do most of the legwork to train and support your zuc if you want it to grow vertically.

 8. Harvest all summer long!

 Zucchinis are known for their prolific production.
-They will start flowering around mid-summer and continue until the first frost kills them off.
+They’ll start flowering around mid-summer and continue through the growing season.

 9. Prepare for frost